postman-open-technologies/workspaces/README.md

-# Workspaces
+# PM Corp Workspaces
-This is a workspace to guide workspace discussions, right now this is dedicated to helping define the different types of workspaces.
+PM Corp is a company providing strategy and logistics for intergalactic missions.
+We are an API-first company, providing the next generation of digital resources, capabilities, and experiences across a variety of industries looking to lead business expansion into space.
+To manage our operations, we employ eleven separate workspaces to meet the daily needs across our operations, with three levels of visibility.

 *   [**Engineering Onboarding Workspace**](https://postman.postman.co/workspace/Workspace-Examples---Engineerin~5dffa06a-760d-4e94-b1f3-a06041bd2afe/overview) ([Discussion](https://github.com/postman-open-technologies/workspaces/issues/1)) - A workspace for providing team members with what they need to begin working with engineering APIs.
 *   [**Engineering Reference Workspace**](https://postman.postman.co/workspace/Workspace-Examples---Engineerin~fcdbe214-84f4-4793-8442-d14ea4c443eb/overview) ([Discussion](https://github.com/postman-open-technologies/workspaces/issues/2)) - A workspace for providing developers with a reference implementation showing what ideal API practices look like.